joonamo/serve-static-git/README.md

 ## caveats

-- Heroku file system is is ephemeral, a clone must be created on each restart
+- Heroku file system is ephemeral, a clone must be created on each restart
 - Only full clones, due to `libgit2` not supporting shallow ones.
   [libgit/#3058](https://github.com/libgit2/libgit2/issues/3058)